 This functionality is currently broken in LXD.
 Please see https://github.com/lxc/lxd/issues/2201 - The implementation here is mostly a guess.
 Once that bug is fixed, we can verify that this works, or file a bug to fix it appropriately.

 '''

-rename (new name, wait=False)
+rename (new_name, wait=False)

+Rename a snapshot.

 '''